edwardsandyj/backlog/README.md

 # backlog
-REST API for maintaining a backlog of personal User Stories
+REST service for maintaining a backlog of personal User Stories